OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/6 February 2016.md

 ---

 ## Environmental & Industrial Events

 - Increasing outgassing from Earth is related to cosmic energy influx and internal heating.
+- Similarities drawn between ancient Pompeii gas-related animal deaths and current global animal die-offs.

+---

+## Afterlife & Soul Topics

+- Soul orientation or absence of same influences both human and alien exploitative behavior.

+---

+## Contact and Alien Interactions

+- Some refugee children are abducted by aliens who consume humans as delicacies.

 ---